 The deal also includes a land swap.
 The state is receiving 6 acres adjacent to the Krantz Hill Farm, an educational farm located in WCCSP, while the property owner is receiving 6 acres of parkland near one of its houses.

 Land use records identify the property owners as BF3 Limited Partnership and Borcherdt Family LP, both of which trace back to Fred H. Borcherdt.
-The Borcherdt family retaining approximately 70 adjoining acres, including two houses.
+The Borcherdt family is retaining approximately 70 adjoining acres, including two houses.

 Bivens said the most immediate plan is for park staff to access the new parkland and begin controlling invasive species.